Oscar Davies

 Oscar Davies (French & History, 2016) is an award-winning barrister and Legal 500’s LGBTQ+ Champion of the Year 2024.

 Oscar made history as the first barrister in the UK to be publicly recognised as non-binary and is a keen advocate for transgender and non-binary people across the legal sector.
-Their work covers a variety of areas, including human rights, housing and commercial law.
+Oscar works from Garden Court chambers, and covers a variety of areas, including human rights, employment and public law.

 What are your happiest memories of your time at King’s?